 Before getting into tactics, the term needs grounding.
-A representative sample mirrors the population of interest on key variables: age, gender, region, urban versus rural split, and sometimes education or socioeconomic status.
-In practice across African markets, “representative” comes in two honest flavors:
+A representative sample mirrors the population of interest on key variables — age, gender, region, urban/rural split, and sometimes education or socioeconomic status.
+In practice across African markets, "representative" comes in two honest flavours.

 The difference matters.
-Pretending an online panel represents all Nigerians when mobile internet usage in Sub-Saharan Africa hovers around 27% is not a minor footnote.
-It’s a foundational flaw.
-Every sampling plan for African markets should state upfront what population the data can speak for.
+Pretending an online panel represents all Nigerians, when mobile internet usage in Sub-Saharan Africa hovers around 27%, is not a minor footnote.
+It's a foundational flaw.
+Every sampling plan for African markets should state upfront which population the data can speak for.

 Map the universe per country

-Yazi maintains a useful data resources table for Africa that consolidates many of these country-level data points in one place.
+Yazi maintains a curated data resources table for Africa that consolidates many of these country-level data points in one place.

 Define what your frame can actually cover